Do you know the most common cause of collisions in Shreveport?

 If there are extensive damages to your car or if you sustained serious personal injuries, you should contact an attorney as soon as possible.
 Even if the process isn’t particularly contentious, an attorney can help you speed up the proceedings and make sure that you get all the compensation you deserve.

-Contact Gordon & Gordon
+Contact Shreveport Car Accident Attorneys Gordon & Gordon Today

 For more information about the most common cause of collisions in Shreveport, or for more information about personal injury and car accidents, contact the Gordon & Gordon Law Firm.
-You can call us 24/7 at 318.716.HELP, or leave us a message on our website!
+You can call us 24/7 at 318-716-HELP or leave us a message on our website!